nixos-asia/website/en/tutorial/nixos-install.md

 # /etc/nixos/flake.nix
 {
   inputs = {
-    # NOTE: We use "nixos-23.11", matching system.stateVersion in the configuration.nix
+    # NOTE: Replace "nixos-23.11" with that which is in system.stateVersion of
-    # You can also use `nixos-unstable` to use bleeding edge.
+    # configuration.nix.
+You can also use latter versions if you wish to
+    # upgrade.
     nixpkgs.url = "github:NixOS/nixpkgs/nixos-23.11";
   };
   outputs = { self, nixpkgs }: {